reeve567/rpdl-desktop/readme.md

 Features:
 * Offline library view of your installed games
-* Playtime tracking
+* Playtime tracking --WIP--
 * Searching and installing new games
 * Viewing game information, such as description, tags, and reviews
 * Not too heavy on the computer (uses a backend for a lot of the heavy-lifting)
 * Filterable library based on tags, description, or title
-* Auto-updating games
+* Auto-updating games --WIP?--
 * Installation progress bar
 * Configurable account details
 * Auto-refresh of your rpdl token

-At the moment, this is still in progress and t
+At the moment, this is still in progress and there's a lot that needs work.